Top 10 colors that make people buy: the complete guide with examples

 Employment Hero, an HR software, has another pink tone on the main screen.
 Light pink is used to signal humility, relaxation and ease.
 Also, the website is targeted mostly at women (as HR is a female-dominant industry).

 Brown is associated with earth, wood and stone.
 It’s a neutral and warm color.
 Brown suggests reliability, consistency and earthiness.
 Sometimes it might be considered boring.
 Brown conveys a sense of warmth and wholeness.
 Darker shades of brown can replace black in backgrounds and typography.

 How the color brown affects sales

-Brown is good to attract the attention of conservatives and people that put traditions above experiments.
+Brown is good at attracting the attention of conservatives and people who put traditions above exploration.
 Unfortunately, for some, an excess of brown can cause unpleasant associations with wet earth (dirt), although the earth itself is a symbol of fertility and life.